amrShares/SQL-Data-Warehouse/README.md

 ## License

-This project is intended for educational and internal analytical use.
-Licensing can be defined based on deployment context.
+This project is published uner the MIT License.
+Its use, cloning, or extension is permitted.